Trying to be God?

 Heart Check

 Are you trying to control everything in your life or the life of your teenager?
 It is so much easier to try to control everything, but it is wrong.
 It is comforting to know you have it all in control, but you really don’t.
 There are no guarantees.
 Check your heart and make sure the idol of control has not taken over and caused you to lose track of the goals of godly parenting.
 Are you trusting God or trying to be God?
+For more about discovering idols in your heart, listen to the Gospel Treason series by Brad Bigney.
+He also wrote a book, Gospel Treason: Betraying the Gospel With Hidden Idols.

 I’m praying for you!
 Let me know how I can help or better serve you and your family.